Lower your cholesterol naturally

 And even if you need medicine, changing your eating habits and increasing your activity level should remain TOP priorities too.
 If you think of it, taking meds without lifestyle changes is a bit like driving your car into poles and walls all day long and stopping by the auto-body mechanics on your way home each night.
 Doesn’t make much sense, does it?

-10 ways to improve your cholesterol numbers naturally.
+Let's look at 10 ways to improve your cholesterol numbers naturally.

 1/ Eat a lot of veggies

 Make sure half of your plate is covered with veggies at each meal.
 When I say veggies, I don’t mean starchy veggies, so, potatoes don’t belong here.
 But all other veggies work: zucchini, eggplants, cucumber, carrots, string beans, celery, you name it.
 If you are still hungry, have second servings of veggies, rather than extra starch or meat.
 And if you really want more protein or more grain, have another half plate of veggies with them.
 You can’t go wrong with veggies; knock yourself out!

 You know, most French people eat one piece of fruit at each meal.
 We consider fruit our dessert.
 Why don’t you try that?
 Eat fruit instead of a treat, you will get a nice sweet taste with tons of vitamins and good fiber.
 Bring an apple or banana with you for snack rather than energy bars or crackers.
 Fruit is super convenient, you just have to get into the habit of eating more fruit, all kinds of fruit.

 3/ Eat beans and legumes